MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/using-teams-client-sdk.md

 title: Building tabs and other hosted experiences with the Microsoft Teams JavaScript client SDK
 author: heath-hamilton
 ms.author: surbhigupta
-description: Overview of the Microsoft Teams JavaScript client SDK, which can help you build  app experiences hosted in an <iframe> in Teams, Office, and Outlook. ms.localizationpriority: high
+description: In this module, Learn Microsoft Teams JavaScript client SDK, which can help you build app experiences hosted in an <iframe> in Teams, Office, and Outlook. ms.localizationpriority: high ms.topic: conceptual
-keywords: teams tabs group channel configurable static SDK JavaScript personal m365 ms.topic: conceptual
 ---
 # Building tabs and other hosted experiences with the Microsoft Teams JavaScript client SDK